On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: The Model

-An influential concept in social choice theory is that of a Condorcet winner, which is an alternative $a\in A$ that wins all pairwise majority comparisons, i.e., $s_{ax}(R)>s_{xa}(R)$ for all $x\in A\setminus \{a\}$.
-An SCF is \emph{Condorcet-consistent} or a so-called \emph{Condorcet extension} if it uniquely returns a Condorcet winner whenever one exists.
-Analogously, one can define a Condorcet loser by requiring that $s_{xa}(R)>s_{ax}(R)$ for all $x\in A\setminus \{a\}$.
-An SCF $f$ satisfies the \emph{Condorcet loser property} if $x\not\in f(R)$ whenever $x$ is a Condorcet loser in $R$.
+Analogously, an alternative~$a$ is called \emph{Condorcet loser} if $s_{xa}(R)>s_{ax}(R)$ for all $x\in A\setminus \{a\}$.
+An SCF $f$ satisfies the \emph{Condorcet loser property} if $x\not\in f(R)$ whenever $x$ is the Condorcet loser in $R$.
 While there are Condorcet extensions that violate the Condorcet loser property (e.g., the Simpson-Kramer rule) and SCFs that satisfy the Condorcet loser property but fail Condorcet-consistency (e.g., Borda's rule), the Condorcet loser property ``feels'' weaker.
-This could be justified by arguing that both properties affect exactly the same number of preference profiles, but the Condorcet loser property only excludes a single alternative (and leaves otherwise a lot of freedom) whereas Condorcet-consistency completely determines the (singleton) choice set.
+This follows the intuition that both properties affect exactly the same number of preference profiles, but the Condorcet loser property only excludes a single alternative (and otherwise leaves a lot of freedom) whereas Condorcet-consistency completely determines the (singleton) choice set.